 Until today, my reading list suggested I had stopped reading sometime in February.
 What actually happened was this.

 On January 4th, a serious nor’easter hit Provincetown.
 The main problem was flooding, and my house is up on stilts.
 So I wasn’t worried.
 The power did go off, but Eversource got it right back on.
 The next day, a neighbor called.
 Giant ice cycles and blocks of ice had formed under the house.
 Yep, the electricity had come back on, but my heating system had not.
 When my friend opened the front door, it appeared to be raining inside.
 The deck had been demolished between Christmas and New Year’s for a planned rebuilding.
-So picture me opening the door two days later–no sheet rock, no floor, no kitchen, nothing at all out the sliding glass doors except for the sad, empty ocean.
+So picture me opening the door nine days later–no sheet rock, no floor, no kitchen, nothing at all out the sliding glass doors except for the sad, empty ocean.
 It would be five months before things would be back to normal.

 At five am in the pre-dawn darkness of March 9th, while I was staying at my neighbor’s house in Provincetown, a large bird landed on the balcony and began bellowing for all he was worth.
 The preceding days had been cold and harsh and devoid of birds.
 I almost got up to see what he looked like, but I was so cozy under the covers.
 Twenty minutes later, the phone rang.
 My father had died at five am after a long struggle with Alzheimers.
 I wrote his obituary, which I had actually already started, but my sisters and brother and I (five of us) had a hard time choosing a photo.
 Finally I found one we could all agree on, and I made it black and white for the newspaper.